dougpenny/PyJamfPro/README.md

 [![MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-PyJamfPro is a basic Python wrapper for asynchronous communication with the [Jamf Pro (and/or Classic) API](https://developer.jamf.com/jamf-pro/docs).
+PyJamfPro is a basic Python wrapper for synchronous communication with the [Jamf Pro (and/or Classic) API](https://developer.jamf.com/jamf-pro/docs).
 The goal is to simplify the process of communicating with the [Jamf Pro](https://www.jamf.com/products/jamf-pro/) device management server API by handling authentication and decoding, allowing you to focus on using the data, not retrieving it.

 _PyJamfPro is not endorsed, sponsored, or affilitated with Jamf in any way._